sylwiaeb/torii/README.md

       }
 ```

 2. Use `torii/mixins/application-route-mixin` in your application route for authentication redirect handling.

-3. Torii now has a storage service `torii-storage` which defaults to using `window.localStorage`, but you can override it with your own storage service by creating `/app/services/torii-storage` module that exports your own storage service.
+(If using HAK, this is already mixed into HAK's application route mixin).

 # Compatibility Matrix